-- Please send a letter of interest with your resume, biography/cv, or a brief description of your background and experience.
+- Please send 1) a letter of interest, 2) your resume, 3) Boards and Commission Application (Nominee Disclosure Form), 4) biography/cv, or a brief description of your background and experience, and 5) copy of valid identification.
 The purpose of these materials is to help the City match individuals to boards and commission relevant to their experience.

 City of Bridgeport